 Why is biodiversity conservation important in NSW?

-While progress has been made by establishing many public and private protected areas across NSW, we still need to do much more to conserve and protect our unique biodiversity, for four key reasons:
+While some progress has been made in NSW by establishing many public and private protected areas, and through innovative programs such as Saving our Species, we still need to do much more to conserve and protect our unique biodiversity, for four key reasons:

 - There are many species still at risk of extinction: There are 932 plants, animals, algae and fungi that have been scientifically assessed as being at risk of extinction and listed as threatened under the NSW Biodiversity Conservation Act 2016.
 Of these, 526 are listed as endangered or critically endangered.
 There are 110 threatened ecological communities in NSW, of which 21 are critically endangered.
 We need more areas managed for conservation to see these species become secure in the wild in the long term.
 Find out more about NSW’s threatened biodiversity here.